hedyhli/outline.nvim/README.md

 },
 ```

-This allows Lazy.nvim to lazy load the plugin on commands `SymbolsOutline`,
+This allows Lazy.nvim to lazy load the plugin on commands `Outline`,
-`SymbolsOutlineOpen`, and your keybindings.
+`OutlineOpen`, and your keybindings.

 ## Setup